anthonymartz17/sliding-window-presentation/README.md

  maxAvg = Math.max(maxAvg, currSum / k);

 ```
-6. Preparation to slide the window: to slide the window, we subtract the left most value from the current subarray from the running sum. the way we find that value is that since we know the size of the subarray which is k, and we know that i is always the right most value in the subarray, the left most value of the subarray will always be k - 1 places to the left of whereever i is.
+6. Sliding the window: to slide the window, we subtract the left most value from the current subarray, from the running sum.
+To find the left most value of the current subarray, we just look k - 1 places to the left of whereever "i" is.
+Remember K is the size of the subarray.

 ```js